-Transferring to Atlantic Cape Community College
+Atlantic Cape Community College

-Transferring to the Paralegal Studies program
+Transferring to the Paralegal Studies Program

 Students transferring courses toward the Paralegal Studies program may only transfer three courses with a maximum of 10 credits with the following conditions: courses must be from an ABA approved program, and the following legal specialty courses must have covered New Jersey law:

 Legal Research and Writing, Administrative Law, Family Law, Wills and Estates, Litigation Assistant Procedures, Torts, Real Estate Transactions, Legal Ethics and Professional Responsibility.

 The following courses need not have covered New Jersey law in order to transfer: Introduction to Law and Litigation, Trial Advocacy and Bankruptcy Transactions.